These homemade ricotta gnocchi are so light and fluffy, and much quicker and easier to make than potato gnocchi!

-I’ve made homemade gnocchi a few times in the past, but only ever the potato version, which can be a bit of a faff.
+I’ve made homemade gnocchi a few times in the past, but the potato version can be a bit of a faff.
 Before you can even start on the gnocchi itself, you have to peel and boil the potatoes, and then mash everything to within an inch of its life (nobody likes lumpy gnocchi).
-I did discover that using frozen mashed potato makes great homemade gnocchi and cuts out a lot of the prep time – but ricotta gnocchi is even quicker still!
+I did discover that frozen mashed potato makes great homemade gnocchi and cuts out a lot of the prep time – but ricotta gnocchi is even quicker still!

-Ricotta gnocchi is also lighter and fluffier than potato gnocchi, as you might expect.
-I think I like it even more, if that were possible.
+Ricotta gnocchi are also lighter and fluffier than potato gnocchi, as you might expect.
+I think I like them even more, if that were possible.

 How to make homemade ricotta gnocchi